ledisdb/ledisdb/server/http/readme.md

 ##HTTP Interface
-LedisDB provoids http interfaces for most commands.
+LedisDB provides http interfaces for most commands.
 ####Request
 The proper url format is